 NOTE 1: Figure 6.5.2.2-1 shows the security procedure of the non-roaming for 5G ProSe UE-to-UE Relay services.
 In this figure, the source UE and the target UE and UE-to-UE Relay use a subscription of the same PLMN.

-0. The source UE and the target UE and the UE-to-UE Relay shall be registered with the network.
-The UE-to-UE Relay shall be authenticated and authorized by the network to provide UE-to-UE Relay service.
-The source UE and the target UE shall be authenticated and authorized by the network to receive UE-to-UE Relay service.
+0. The source UE and the target UE and the UE-to-UE Relay are registered with the network.
+The UE-to-UE Relay is authenticated and authorized by the network to provide UE-to-UE Relay service.
+The source UE and the target UE are authenticated and authorized by the network to receive UE-to-UE Relay service.
 Discovery security material and PC5 security policies are provisioned to the source UE and the target UE and the UE-to-UE Relay respectively during this authorization and information provisioning procedure.

 NOTE 2: The detail of discovery procedure is not addressed in the present document.